acoli-repo/olia/docs/index.md

 </tr>
 </table>

-## OLiA Discourse Extensions
+## Discourse Extensions

-In addition to annotation schemes for morphosyntax, morphology and syntax, we also provide an extension of OLiA for discourse phenomena such as co-reference, information status, information structure, discourse structures and discourse relations.
+In addition to annotation schemes for morphosyntax, morphology and syntax, the **OLiA Discourse Extensions** provide a reference model and annotation models for discourse phenomena such as co-reference, information status, information structure, discourse structures and discourse relations.
 These are described in a [separate document](discourse.html).

 So far, the OLiA Discourse Extensions have not been integrated with the OLiA Reference Model because the taxonomy of discourse relations, resp., its axiomaticization, is considered controversial in the community so that no cross-theoretically applicable consensus exists.
 The OLiA Discourse Extensions provide a draft for such a consensus, in that they combine the taxonomy of the Penn Discourse Treebank with different variants of Rhetorical Structure Theory, however, this was done in a conservative way, and where definitions could not be easily compared with each other, theory-specific concepts remained.
 Once a consensus on these has been established, the discourse extensions should be integrated with the OLiA Reference Model.